AIStorageDepot

 Your data is never locked in:

 Give any item a public read-only link.
 Strangers see a clean view with no account needed; teammates who sign in open the real item with their normal permissions.
-Links expire after 7 days and you can revoke one at any time.
+Links stay active until you revoke them (revocation is immediate).

 Related: Item Types · Teams & Companies · Security & Reliability